France pension reforms: Constitutional Council clears age rise to 64

 France's top constitutional body has cleared the raising of the state pension age from 62 to 64, and rejected calls for a referendum by political opponents.

-But the Constitutional Council has said some articles of the controversial reform have legal flaws.
+The Constitutional Council struck out some of the reforms citing legal flaws.

-Twelve days of protests have been held against the reforms since January.
+Twelve days of protests have been held against President Emmanuel Macron's controversial reforms since January.

 In March, the government used a special constitutional power to force through the reforms without a vote.

-President Emmanuel Macron's government argues the changes are essential to prevent the system collapsing.
+Mr Macron's government argues the changes are essential to prevent the system collapsing.

+The ruling early on Friday evening was met with jeers close to the Constitutional Council building in central Paris where crowds of protesters had gathered.

+The authorities had banned demonstrations in front of the building until Saturday morning.